christphrd/sml-coding-assignment/README.md

 let str2 = "Coin,1.5,Arrowhead,3,Button,150";
 ```

 When the JavaScript file loads, it invokes the function with those strings.
+(The two lists mentioned previously.)

 ```
 countCombo(str1)